Kerma culture: Ecopolitical structure

 Until recently, the Kerma civilisation was known only from the townsite and cemeteries of its metropolitan centre and smaller sites in Kerma, Sudan.
 However, recent survey and excavation work has identified many new sites south of Kerma, many located on channels of the Nile, now dry, which lay to the east of the modern course of the river.
-This pattern of settlement indicates a substantial population and for the first time provides us with some sort of context in which we can place Kerma itself.
+This pattern of settlement indicates a substantial population and for the first time provides a political context for metropolitan Kerma.
 Survey work in advance of the Merowe Dam at the Fourth Cataract has confirmed the presence of Kerma sites at least as far upriver as the Abu Hamad/Mograt Island area.

-Kerma was evidently a sizable political entity - Egyptian records speak of its rich and populous agricultural regions.
+Kerma was evidently a sizable political entity—Egyptian records speak of its rich and populous agricultural regions.
 Unlike Egypt, Kerma seems to have been highly centralized.
 It controlled the 1st to 4th Cataracts, which meant its domain was as extensive as ancient Egypt.

 Numerous village communities scattered alongside fields of crops made up the bulk of the realm, but there also seems to have been districts where pastoralism (goat, sheep and cattle) and gold processing were important industries.
 Certain Kerma towns served to centralize agricultural products and direct trade.
 Analysis of the skulls of thousands of cattle interred in royal Kerma tombs suggest that stock were sometimes brought vast distances, from far districts, presumably as a type of tribute from rural communities on the death of Kerma's monarchs.
 This parallels the importance of cattle as royal property in other parts of Africa at later times.

+Evidence for settled agriculture in the region dates from the pre-Kerma period, c.
+3500–2500 BC, whilst copper metallurgy is attested at Kerma from c.
+2200–2000 BC.

-Only the centres of Kerma and Sai Island seem to have had contained sizable urban populations.
+Only the centres of Kerma (including Doukki Gel) and Sai Island seem to have had contained sizable urban populations.
 Possibly further excavations will reveal other regional centres.
 At Kerma and Sai, there is much evidence of wealthy elites, and a class of dignitaries who monitored trade in merchandise arriving from far-off lands, and who supervised shipments dispatched from administrative buildings.
 Evidently, Kerma played an important intermediary role in the trade of luxury items from the Central African interior to Egypt.

 History

+The Kerma culture was rooted in the pre-Kerma culture, which flourished around 3500 BC.

-Egyptian Old Kingdom epigraphic evidence, as well as evidence from Aniba (Nubia), indicate contacts with early Nubia at that time (2700–2200 BC), as well as the presence of early Nubian regional rulers.
+Egyptian Old Kingdom epigraphic evidence, as well as evidence from Aniba, indicate contacts with early Nubia at that time (2700–2200 BC), as well as the presence of early Nubian regional rulers.
 It appears that they were initially loyal to the kings of Egypt.

 The last mention in Sudan of an Old Kingdom of Egypt Pharaoh, Neuserre of the Fifth Dynasty was in 2400 BC Buhen, and the desert west of Toshka; no Egyptian presence occurs by the subsequent Sixth Dynasty.